Saída Definitiva do Brasil para o Canadá: Tax Treaty, CPF, and What You Need to File

 - You are no longer a Brazilian tax resident

-- Your final IRPF (Imposto de Renda Pessoa Física) submission covers only the Brazilian income earned up to the date of departure
+- Your final IRPF (Imposto de Renda Pessoa Física) submission covers your resident-period income up to the date of departure

-- Any Brazilian-source income earned after departure (rent, dividends, asset sales) is subject to a specific withholding tax called IRRF
+- Any Brazilian-source income earned after departure (rent, dividends, asset sales) is subject to applicable non-resident rules, which may include IRRF

-Where to file: Online through the Receita Federal portal at csdp.receita.fazenda.gov.br.
+Where to file: Online through the Receita Federal CSDP portal at https://www.csdp.receita.fazenda.gov.br/csdp/pages/orientacoes/orientacoes-gerais.xhtml.
 The form requires your CPF, departure date, destination country, and your new address abroad.

 What Happens to Your CPF After CSDP